TiagoOlivoto/tiagoolivoto/content/authors/admin/_index.md

 - Visitors
 ---

-I completed my **Ph.D. in Agronomy** at [Federal University of Santa Maria](https://www.ufsm.br/).
+I am Adjunct Professor at [Department of Plant Sciences](https://fit.ufsc.br/) at [Federal University of Santa Catarina](https://ufsc.br/) (UFSC, 2022 - today).
 My main research interests are related to Plant Breeding and Experimental Statistics, with emphasis on the development of methods for stability analysis in plant breeding trials.

-I'm an active member of the [International Biometric Society (IBS)](https://www.biometricsociety.org/home), [American Society of Agronomy (ASA)](https://www.agronomy.org/), [Crop Science Society of America (CSSA)](https://www.crops.org/) and [Soil Science Society of America (SSSA)](https://www.soils.org/).
+I'm an active member of the [International Biometric Society (IBS)](https://www.biometricsociety.org/home), and [Brazilian Society of Plant Breeding (SBMP)](http://www.sbmp.org.br/).
 I'm also a member of the Young Researchers Committee of the [Brazilian Region of the International Biometric Society](http://www.rbras.org.br/?q=pt-br), (JP-RBras) representing the states of RS, SC, and PR.

 In my [CV](http://lattes.cnpq.br/2432360896340086), the most frequent terms in the context of scientific production are analysis of multi-environment trials, multivariate indexes, confidence interval for correlation, design of experiments, indirect selection, genotype-vs-environment interaction, mixed models, and genetic parameters.

 I have some experience with well-known statistical software such as SAS, SPSS, Statistica, GEA-R, and Gênes, but since my Ph.D.
 I have dedicated my efforts to R programming.
-I've been working on the development of the [R package metan](https://tiagoolivoto.github.io/metan/), designed for checking, manipulating, summarizing, analyzing and plotting multi-environment trial data.
+I've been working on the development of the R packages [metan](https://tiagoolivoto.github.io/metan/), designed for checking, manipulating, summarizing, analyzing, and plotting multi-environment trial data, and [pliman](https://bit.ly/pliman), designed for analyzing plant images.